BrianPerel/librarySite/README.md

 example: (Dropbox: Lets users get a access token allowing them to store files on their file storage platform and download them as well.
 (You make it part of your platform by extracting a shared link from a json sent from the api and posting the link to a db))

 Purpose of project: to learn and exercise client and server side programming

+If starting fresh (no db): 1. create db in phpmyadmin, import sql file into phpmyadmin, run 'runImageLoader' file